Lvtg/seq2seq-attention-comparison/README.md

 python scripts/export_attention.py --config configs/lstm_attention.json --checkpoint checkpoints/lstm_attention/best.pt --split test --num-examples 12 --min-source-length 10
 ```

 Processed data, checkpoints, and raw training logs are local-only and are ignored by git.
-The checked-in `artifacts/` and `analysis/` directories contain the compact result files used for the report.
+The checked-in `artifacts/` and `analysis/` directories contain the compact result files used for comparing the models.

 ## Repository layout